KooperL/marketo-developer.en/help/soap-api/deletemobjects.md

 ---
 title: "deleteMObjects"
 feature: SOAP
+description: "deleteMObjects SOAP calls"
 ---

 # deleteMObjects

-Deletes one or more [MObjects](marketo-objects.md) and returns the outcome of the operation (DELETED, UNCHANGED, FAILED).
+Deletes one or more [MObjects](./marketo-objects.md) and returns the outcome of the operation (DELETED, UNCHANGED, FAILED).

 ## Request